La Isla Bonita: Analysis and reception

 The music video for "La Isla Bonita" has been analyzed for its use of cultural imagery and symbolism.
 Author Victoria Chow and Vanity Fair España contributor Juan Sanguino identified the video as a turning point in Madonna's career, marking her first prominent use of cultural elements not her own.
 While Chow noted the shift neutrally, Sanguino criticized the portrayal as cultural appropriation, arguing that the singer resembled a "drunken tart at the Feria de Abril" rather than an actual flamenco dancer.
 Eduardo Viñuela, writing for the Instituto Cervantes at Harvard University, expressed similar concerns, describing the video as a mismatched blend of Latin American and Spanish elements.
-He argued it blurred cultural lines and relied on vague, stereotypical imagery to construct an "exotic fantasy" aimed at US audiences.
+He argued it blurred cultural lines and relied on "deterritorialized clichés" to construct a "fantasy" aimed at US audiences.
 According to Viñuela, this approach would later appear in other Latin crossover hits by English-speaking artists.
 He cited examples such as the flamenco and Romani mix in Jennifer Lopez's "Ain't It Funny" (2001), the use of Andean instruments in Shakira's "Whenever, Wherever" (2001), and the Middle Eastern melodic influences in Ricky Martin's "Jaleo" (2003).
 Other perspectives were more favorable.
 A blogger quoted by journalist Caroline Sullivan compared Madonna's use of Spanish and Latin imagery in the video to her LGBTQ championing, arguing that it benefited American audiences by providing a window into traditions and cultures that had previously received little to no mainstream exposure.

 Debate has also focused on how the video's imagery positions Madonna.
 Scholars Santiago Fouz-Hernández and Freya Jarman-Ivens argued that the video reinforced stereotypes of Hispanics and Latinos as carefree and musical, set against a backdrop of poverty.
 Madonna, they observed, remained visually and socially apart from this setting —either watching from above or briefly joining the festivities before leaving.
 In Media Culture: Cultural Studies, Identity, and Politics Between the Modern and the Postmodern, Douglas Kellner viewed the video more favorably, suggesting that Madonna's romanticized use of Hispanic fashion and imagery broadened her mainstream appeal.
 Fouz-Hernández and Jarman-Ivens also highlighted the contrast between the singer's dual roles in the video — the Catholic woman symbolizing austerity and passivity, and the flamenco dancer representing passion and agency.